Sarahon/docs/src/en/ss14-by-example/adding-a-simple-bikehorn.md

 # Adding a Simple Bike Horn

-{{#template ../templates/outdated.md}}

-This tutorial goes over the **entity component system** system and several other key topics in the SS14 codebase by demonstrating how one would implement a clown horn from scratch.
+This tutorial goes over the **entity component system** system and several other key topics in the GS14 codebase by demonstrating how one would implement a clown horn from scratch.
 You can try copying the steps yourselves, or you can just read along.

 ## Entities, components, and systems

-While Space Station 14 is written in C#, an object-oriented programming language, it uses a different data model to represent items in game.
+While Goob Station is written in C#, an object-oriented programming language, it uses a different data model to represent items in game.
 This data model is called the *entity component system* (ECS). (*Why do we do this?
 See [ECS](../robust-toolbox/ecs.md)*)

 ### Entities